eniallator/Invoice-Generator/README.md

 The inline directive syntax is as follows: `{* name args *}...{/* name *}` where instead of a contents file path, the contents will be whats inside the opening and closing tags.
 One note is that the name has to be the same as the name in the opening tag.

 All directives will be executed in the order that they appear.
-This means that any context from outer directives will be taken into account (e.g. the `ITEM` context variable can then be used alongside the optional directive to achieve some pretty complex situations)
+This means that any context from outer directives will be taken into account (e.g. the `ITEM` context variable can then be used alongside the `when` directive to achieve some pretty complex situations)

 Inline directives example: